-- 1. Look at Picture B. What part of the Earth is this picture showing? - 2.
+- 1. Look at Picture B. What part of the Earth is this picture showing? - Europe and the top of Africa is shown. - 2.
 Can you see the lights on in Italy?
-When it is dark in Italy, is it still light in Spain? - 3.
+When it is dark in Italy, is it still light in Spain?

+Yes - 3.
 Is it late afternoon or morning in Spain in Picture B?
+It is late afternoon.